rjj26/2048/README.md

 ### MCTS
 1. **Standard Implementation:** looks for best reward i.e. score
 2. **Enhanced with Heuristics**
-    - this uses various heuristics in order to determine the optimal state instead of just basing off the score reward because position matters a lot in a gmae like 2048
+    - this uses various heuristics in order to determine the optimal state instead of just basing off the score reward because position matters a lot in a game like 2048
     - we used the following heurisitcs:
       1. monotonicity - measures increasing/decreasing tiles in one direction, penalty for non-monotonic boards
       2. smoothness - measures tiles of similar value that are adjacent, penalty on non-smooth boards